bigchief64/spriteViewer/README.md

 # spriteViewer
 An artist tool to view sprite animations while drawing them.
 It will simply load pngs and plays the sprite.
+It is primarily designed to work locally as an executable in Windows at this time.

 Written in Go and makes use of github.com/hajimehoshi/ebiten/v2 and github.com/fogleman/gg

+WIP